spook/ink2pdf/README.md

 Layers without a page prefix are ignored.

-### Background Layers
+### Repeated and Background Layers

 You can assign multiple layers to a page; and the same layer can be used on multiple pages:

-    p*)        Background layer, goes on all pages p2-)       Applies to pages 2 and up p9-13)     Goes on pages 9 thru 11 p-9)       Same as p1-9)
-    p2,4,6-10) Only pages 2, 4, and 6 through 10
+    p*)        Background layer, goes on all pages p2-)       Applies to pages 2 and up p9-13)     Used for pages 9 thru 13 p-9)       Same as p1-9) but considered "incomplete" p2,4,6-10) Only pages 2, 4, and 6 through 10
     p3.14)     Page numbers need not be integers p<)        Left-side (odd) pages
     p>)        Right-side (even) pages
+    b5)        Background for page 5, *if* there's a page 5 - note the "b"

+Layers with incomplete page prefixes, such as `p*)`, `p2-)`, or `p>` -- or backgrounded pages that use "b" instead of "p" as the first character -- won't be shown unless there's at least one other layer assigned to a matching page.

+## Dependencies

+* pdfunite
+* Perl module XML::LibXML
+* Perl module XML::LibXML::XPathContext

-# INSTALLATION
+## INSTALLATION

-# ink2pdf Usage
+## ink2pdf Usage

+-k  Don't unite the pages into one PDF; keep each page as it's own numbered .pdf file

-# inklayers Usage
+## inklayers Usage

-# inkpages Usage
+## inkpages Usage

+## Credits

+Thanx to https://graphicdesign.stackexchange.com/questions/54615/inkscape-scripting-how-to-show-hide-a-layer-and-export#54990 for the parsing hint.